-Generally, withdrawals from super or benefit payments are not taxable.
+The taxation of withdrawals from super or benefit payments can be complex.

-There may be instances where some payments attract tax - this will depend on numerous factors such as the recipient's age, the type of benefit received, and the components of the benefit.
+There may be instances where some payments attract tax - this will depend on numerous factors such as the recepient's age, type of benefit received and components of the benefit.

 ^{}Members that earn in excess of \$250,000 may be required to pay an additional 15% tax on their contributions.
-Additionally, if members do not provide their TFN, their contributions will be taxed at 47% (2020FY).
+Additionally, if members do not provide their TFN, their contributions will be taxed at 47% (2021 year).
 The above information is for illustration purposes only.